Rashida Jones: Modeling and advertising

+Jones appeared as part of the ensemble in a series of musical television commercials for the clothing retailer The Gap, in the nineties.

 In 2011, Dove selected Jones as its spokeswoman for its Dove Nourishing Oil Care Collection.
 In 2015, she began starring in a series of commercials for Verizon FiOS.
 In 2017, Jones became a spokeswoman for the Almay brand of cosmetics.
 In 2018, Jones became the first female ambassador for Maison Kitsune.
-In 2019, she modeled for and endorsed the glasses brand, Zenni Optical.
-She has also served as the narrating voice for Southwest Airlines and Expedia as well as appearing in Expedia television commercials.
+She has promoted the eyeglasses brand, Zenni Optical, provided voiceovers for Southwest Airlines and Expedia commercials, and has appeared in Expedia television commercials.

-During the February 2022 Super Bowl LVI, she appeared alongside Tommy Lee Jones, Leslie Jones, and Nick Jonas in a Toyota commercial for the Tundra pickup truck entitled 'keeping up with the Joneses' with background music 'It's Not Unusual' by Tom Jones.
+During the February 2022 Super Bowl LVI, she appeared alongside Tommy Lee Jones, Leslie Jones, and Nick Jonas in a Toyota commercial for the Tundra pickup truck titled "Keeping Up with the Joneses", scored to "It's Not Unusual" by Tom Jones.
+In July 2022, Jones was featured in the Citi TV spot, "Massage Chair".

 Podcasting

-In November 2020 Jones started the Bill Gates and Rashida Jones Ask Big Questions podcast with co-host Bill Gates.
+In November 2020, Jones started the Bill Gates and Rashida Jones Ask Big Questions podcast with co-host Bill Gates.
+In December 2020, the podcast ended after its fifth episode.